MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

   <img src="/assets/images/imagegen/ddpm_train_loss_first_run.png" style="width:100%;" />
 </div>

-The first potiential problem is slow convergence.
+The first potential problem is slow convergence.
 However, if the images produced are good at this point, it is not a problem - but despite having learned something - the sampled images are bad.
-We start with pure Guassian noise at `t=1000` by sampling from `N(0, I)`, but what we get from the reverse process at `t=1` is:
+We start with pure Gaussian noise at `t=1000` by sampling from `N(0, I)`, but what we get from the reverse process at `t=1` is:

 <table style="width:100%; text-align:center;">
   <tr>